klein0r/ioBroker.gira-iot/README.md

 NodeJS 14.x is required (NodeJS 12.x is EOL)

 * (klein0r) Create devices and states
+* (klein0r) Added option to create rooms and functions automatically
 * (klein0r) Updated depedency for js-controller to 4.0.15

 ### 0.0.3 (2022-04-29)